thewtex/thesis/introduction/background_and_significance.rst

 to detect ulceration for plaques with increased stenosis.
 By comparing with results from histology, it was found that for plaque with >50% stenosis, the sensitivity for direct ulceration detection was only 41% [ECPSG1995]_.
-However, the use of microbubble contrast agents improves surface definition by increasing contrast at the lumen border where it may be otherwise compromised by partial-volume effects [Kono2004]_.
+However, the use of microbubble contrast agents improve surface definition by increasing contrast at the lumen border where it may be otherwise compromised by partial-volume effects [Kono2004]_.

 Neoangiogenesis in large plaques also plays a role similar to ulceration as mechanical stress concentrators.
 Unlike surface ulcerations, neoangiogenesis compromises the tissue at a deeper level, making large ruptures more likely.
 These tiny vessels that were previously undetectable with ultrasound, and they may now be visible under ultrasound imaging with contrast agents [Coli2008]_.

-The interaction of morphology, composition, and pulse pressures can lead to high stress states, but the instability depends on mechanical system configuration as a whole [Li2007a,Li2007,Li2008,Hatsukami1997,Imoto2005,Tang2005a,Groen2008]_, which is quite complex in naturally occurring situations.
+The interaction of morphology, composition, and pulse pressures can lead to high stress states, but the instability depends on mechanical system configuration as a whole [Li2007a,Li2007,Li2008,Hatsukami1997,Imoto2005,Tang2005a,Groen2008]_.
 P.D.
+Richardson performed
-Richardson performed seminal work examining this hypothesis, and he points out that rupture is a result of structural mechanics, fluid mechanics, plaque morphology, plaque micromechanical material properties, and MMPs [Richardson2002,Richardson1989]_.
+seminal work examining this hypothesis, and he points out that rupture is a result of structural mechanics, fluid mechanics, plaque morphology, plaque micromechanical material properties, and MMPs [Richardson2002,Richardson1989]_.
 For example, large lipid pools can cause mechanical stresses, but these stresses are much more significant when the pool is closer to the lumen [Lal2006,Bassiouny1997]_.
 D.L.
-Tang has created 2D and 3D fluid-structure interaction finite element analysis using MRI and IVUS based morphology and composition information [Tang2008,Yang2009]_.
-From this model, vulnerability is graded according to a computational plaque stress index based on the maximum principle stress [Tang2009]_.
-Tang's research has shown that plaque wall stress was 126% higher in 5 ruptured plaques compared to 7 non-ruptured plaques for 12 patients that underwent CEA in one study and was found to have an 85% agreement rate with histopathological analysis in another study  [Tang2009a,Tang2005]_.
+Tang has created 2D and 3D fluid-structure interaction based finite element analysis using MRI and IVUS based morphology and composition information [Tang2008,Yang2009]_.
+From this model, vulnerability is graded according to a computational plaque stress index based on the maximum principal stress [Tang2009]_.
+Tang's research has shown that plaque wall stress was 126% higher in 5 ruptured plaques compared to 7 non-ruptured plaques for 12 patients that underwent CEA in one study and was found to have an 85% agreement rate with histopathological analysis in a second study  [Tang2009a,Tang2005]_.
 These studies also verify that markers traditionally considered for vulnerability such as morphology and composition also increase local stress/strain [Tang2005a]_.
-Trivendi reached similar conclusions in an MR imaging-based computational analysis of 5 symptomatic and 5 asymptomatic patients: principal shear stress was higher in symptomatic plaques than in asymptomatic plaques [Trivedi2007]_.
+Trivedi reached similar conclusions in an MR imaging-based computational analysis of 5 symptomatic and 5 asymptomatic patients: principal shear stress was higher in symptomatic plaques than in asymptomatic plaques [Trivedi2007]_.
 Ulceration has observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.

 Inflammation may be part of a positive feedback process where mechanical tearing would stimulate a necrotic response that catabolizes the extracellular matrix, leading to further mechanical weakness at the site [Sirico2009,Lendon1993,Arroyo1999,Dhume2003,Ho2002,Lee1998,Lendon1991]_.
-This is supported by a recent study comparing gene expression in calcific, often associated with stability, compared to non-calcific areas.
+This is supported by a recent study comparing gene expression in calcific areas, often associated with stability, compared to non-calcific areas.
 It was found that gene expression of factors that promote interleukin 8 and monocyte chemoattractant protein 1, associated with inflammation and thereby vulnerability, were higher in non-calcified areas [Wahlgren2009]_.
 Lee et al. performed a mechanical finite element analysis simulation using the morphology of 12 unruptured human coronary lesions and assumed appropriate mechanical material properties for the tissue components.
 When comparing images of immunoreactive MMP-1, they found that high stress had twice the MMP-1 expression as low stress regions [Lee1996]_.
 Elevated levels of highly sensitive C-reactive protein, another inflammation marker, correlates with increased intima-media thickness [Benbir2005]_.
 These high stress states may lead to fatigue failure [Bank2000,Bauters2002,Cheng1993]_.

 |holzapfel_intima| shows a tensile test performed by Holzapfel on diseased intima
 sectioned from cadaver iliac arteries [Holzapfel2004]_.